Gift Icon

 Ownership of assets

-One of the critical differences between freight forwarders and NVOCCs is that the former does not own any assets, while the latter does.
+One of the critical differences is that the former does not own any assets, while the latter does.

-An NVOCC holds load containers and contracts with various lines to transport its clients' load.
+It holds load containers and contracts with various lines to haul its clients' loads.

-Alternatively, a freight forwarder does not hold load containers.
+Alternatively, a mover does not hold load containers.
 Instead, they rely on a network of carriers (VOCs or NVOCCs) to provide shipping solutions for their clients.

 Another difference between these two types of operators is the type of contracts they have with shipping lines.

-An NVOCC has a contract with vessel operating carriers (VOCC) to sell spaces on their vessels and transport their clients' shipments, as they handle a considerable amount of orders from clients.
+It have a contract with vessel operating carriers (VOCC) to sell spaces on their vessels and haul their clients' shipments, as they handle a considerable amount of orders from clients.

-Alternatively, a freight forwarder does not have any contracts with other lines.
+Alternatively, a forwarder does not have any contracts with other lines.

 They usually don't need one as they don't own any assets, and they work with a network of carriers.

-However, some freight forwarders may have service contracts with their respective lines to provide their clients with preferential treatment or rates.
+However, some haulers may have service contracts with their respective lines to provide their clients with preferential treatment or rates.

 Pricing

-Another difference between NVOCC and freight forwarders is how they price their services.
+Another difference is how they price their services.

 An NVOCC usually prices its services based on a per-container basis.